-- 1. 16 & Under Team Competition Feed Up Exempt Positions will be offered to players in teams placed 1st, 2nd and 3rd in the Junior Davis Cup and Junior Billie Jean King Cup by BNP Paribas Finals. - 2.
+- 1. 16 & Under Team Competition Feed Up Exempt Positions will be offered to players in teams placed 1st, 2nd and 3rd in the Davis Cup Juniors and Billie Jean King Cup Juniors Finals. - 2.
 Two 16 & Under Team Competition Feed Up Exempt Positions will be offered to each eligible player. - 3.
 16 & Under Team Competition Feed Up Exempt Positions will only be offered within a players' home region except in exceptional circumstances i.e. there is no relevant Grade tournament in the home region. - 4.
 The level of pre-determined ITF World Tennis Tour Juniors tournaments within the players' home region where main draw 16 & Under Team Competition Feed Up Exempt Positions will be offered is as follows: